| Title: | Small Area Estimation Using Model-Assisted Projection Method |

 The function implements a model-assisted projection estimation method based on a working model.
 The working models that can be used include several machine learning models that can be seen in the details section

-projection( formula, id, weight, strata = NULL, domain, fun = "mean", model, data_model, data_proj, model_metric, kfold = 3, grid = 10, parallel_over = "resamples", seed = 1, est_y = FALSE, ... )
+ma_projection( formula, cluster_ids, weight, strata = NULL, domain, summary_function = "mean", working_model, data_model, data_proj, model_metric, cv_folds = 3, tuning_grid = 10, parallel_over = "resamples", seed = 1, return_yhat = FALSE, ... )ma_projection( formula, cluster_ids, weight, strata = NULL, domain, summary_function = "mean", working_model, data_model, data_proj, model_metric, cv_folds = 3, tuning_grid = 10, parallel_over = "resamples", seed = 1, return_yhat = FALSE, ... )

 formula |